pkoutoupis/rapiddisk/README.md

 RapidDisk contains a set of advanced Linux RAM Drive and Caching kernel modules.
 The user space utilities allow you to dynamically allocate RAM as block devices to either use them as stand alone disk drives or even map them as caching nodes to slower local (or remote) disk drives.
+The same utilies provide users with the capability to export the same volumes across an NVMe Target network.

 ### Caching Policies